2008–09 FC Basel season: Swiss Cup

 In the second round Basel were drawn against third tier FC Bulle.
 The game at the Stade de Bouleyres was played on 17 October in front of 4,600 spectators.
 Basel started the game concentrated and put the hosts under pressure from the beginning.
 After a few chances, in the 14th minute Marko Perović put in a hard cross so close to the near post that goalkeeper Chassot couldn't help but knock the ball over the goal line.
 After taking the lead, Basel kept up the pressure and Eduardo Rubio doubled up two minutes later.
 FCB then controlled the game without trying too hard, the outsiders tried to react and created a few chances.
 Suddenly this worked out and Barnabo pulled a goal back in the 27th minute after a solo dribbling and good long-range shot.
 Then, in the second half Basel increased the tempo.
-Reto Zanni on the right wing with a good cross to Marco Streller, who pushed the ball in, played were 57 minutes.
+Reto Zanni on the right wing with a good cross to Marco Streller, who pushed the ball in, played 57 minutes.
 Bulle showed a reaction, but their goal a few minutes later was an off-side effort and disallowed.
 Basel had a few more chances and, in the overtime, Jurgen Gjasula scored the last goal of the match to make it 4–1 for the favourites.